Musculoskeletal pain is very common, may be acute or chronic, and is a major cause of morbidity and occupational illness absence.

 Most commonly affects people between 40 and 60 years of age who are overweight or obese.
 Also occurs in 10% of runners.
 Pain may radiate to the lateral heel.
 To make a diagnosis of plantar fasciitis, the pain must be relieved with rest.

 Chronic inflammatory joint disease associated with psoriasis.
-Psoriatic arthritis frequently presents in a pattern of monoarticular or oligoarticular joint involvement.
+Psoriatic arthritis frequently presents with a pattern of monoarticular or oligoarticular joint involvement.
 In patients with multiple joints involved, the pattern lacks the symmetry of rheumatoid arthritis.

 The most common inflammatory arthritis, characterized by symmetric arthritis of the small joints of the hands and feet.
 A chronic, erosive arthritis that requires aggressive treatment.